 Another important thing: Assume that 600 of our clients have at least one address associated.
 Will we receive the result with 600 client objects?
 The answer is: 600 is the minimum number.
 Again, this is because of how SQL's INNER JOIN works.
 Such a query will return a record for all matching pairs, so invoking it will return each client with each address separately.
 We can easily get rid of duplicates using the #distinct method.

 Let's compare the performance of each solution.
 In my database, I have 1000 clients, and each client has 3 addresses associated.
 We will measure the real time of calling "to_a"on each client's address associations (just to force loading data from database).
 I used an average of 10 measurements, without enabling caching.

 While comparing lazy-loading to includes, we observe an 88% reduction in time spent performing the query!
 We can also see the benefits in the amount of allocated memory.
 Brilliant!
 Does it mean that we should always preload all associations?

 No, absolutely not!
 We do not always need to preload related data.
 Sometimes lazy-loading is very useful and more efficient.
 It really depends on the situation.

-I just want you to know that "N+1 queries" problem exists, how to deal with it and whether fighting with it can be beneficial to our app.
+I just want you to know that the "N+1 queries" problem exists, how to deal with it, and whether fighting it can be beneficial to your app.